ernestohegi/life-game/README.md

 https://life-game.now.sh

-## Work in Progress

-JavaScript version of the Game of Life.
+JavaScript version of Conway's Game of Life.

 1. Any live cell with fewer than two live neighbours dies, as if caused by under-population.
 2. Any live cell with two or three live neighbours lives on to the next generation.